monteseniordev/monteseniordev/README.md

 hi, i'm [Senior Dev]([https://bohdan.journoportfolio.com/]), a passionate self-taught frontend developer and a freelance software engineer from Poland. my passion for software lies with dreaming up ideas and making them come true with elegant interfaces. i take great care in the experience, architecture, and code quality of the things I build.

-i'm also master of PHP and Ruby on Rails, And experienced enough Devops for CI/CD with Docker, GitLab, Nginx, Linux... i am an open-source enthusiast and maintainer. i learned a lot from the open-source community and i love how collaboration and knowledge sharing happened through open-source.
+i'm also master of PHP and Ruby on Rails, And experienced enough Devops for CI/CD with Docker, Git, Nginx, Linux... i am an open-source enthusiast and maintainer. i learned a lot from the open-source community and i love how collaboration and knowledge sharing happened through open-source.